 - PhD in Epidemiology from UCL, UK

-- MSc in Statistics from Birkbeck College, Glasgow, UK
+- MSc in Statistics from Birkbeck College, London, UK

-- MSc in Operational Research from Strathclyde University, London, UK
+- MSc in Operational Research from Strathclyde University, Glasgow, UK

 - MA in Pure Maths and Medieval History from University of St Andrews, UK